xytis/Snippets/Thread_Watcher/README.rst

 Idea
 =====

-In multithreaded programs one needs to debug dangerous parts of code.
+In multi-threaded programs one needs to debug dangerous parts of code.
 This module will allow marking the danger zones, and easy logging of threads passing the zones.

 Usage
 =====